SJTU-CGM/WebPhyloTree/README.md

 # WebTree
-An embedable tree viewer implemented as a JavaScript library.
-It takes JSON as input and works on both HTML and SVG.
+Extensible tree viewer implemented with JavaScript, works on HTML and SVG.

-This is a brief introduction which exhibits the most basic usages.
-For comprehensive information, please visit the [Wiki page](https://github.com/KelvinLu1024/WebTree/wiki).
+This is a brief introduction.
+For information on configuration and extension, please visit the [Wiki page](https://github.com/KelvinLu1024/WebTree/wiki).

 ## Supported Layouts
 * Rectangular